 Because we live so far outside of the city, whenever our area has a power outage, especially one that’s widespread, our neighborhood will be one of the very last to get our power turned back on, sometimes days after other people have had their power turned back on.

-We've gone through many different kinds of generators and setups, and in this post, we're covering what's working best for us now.
+Owning a generator is an important part of emergency preparedness for us.
+We’ve gone through many different kinds of generators and setups, and in this post, we’re covering what’s working best for us now.

 Tips for Using a Generator